-All centralized financial institutions like Wall Street require a trusted third party or middleman to use.
-The advent of the Blockchain technology, however, has brought about several projects that seek to disrupt this traditional way.
+All centralized financial institutions like those found on Wall Street rely on a trusted third party or middleman.
+The advent of blockchain technology, however, has brought about several projects that seek to disrupt this tradition.
 After the financial crisis of 2008, some of the dangers of centralized systems were exposed.

 The crisis demands action which have not been forthcoming in the face of excess centralization of power.
 Counterparty seeks to provide a solution with its smart contract protocol.
 It wants to provide a peer-to-peer platform for markets and financial instruments.
 This will enable open and secure financial tools in markets without needing third parties.
 The idea is to decentralize and democratize the financial sector.

 Despite being promising, not much has been heard of this platform which is built on top of the Bitcoin network.
 However, that is likely to change soon as the platform seeks to extend the functionality of the Bitcoin network in new ways.
 The end goal is to make financial instruments easily accessible to all.